raspberrypi/documentation/configuration/config-txt.md

 ```

 ##### hdmi_ignore_edid
 Setting this to 0xa5000080 enables the ignoring of EDID/display data if your display doesn't have an accurate [EDID](http://en.wikipedia.org/wiki/Extended_display_identification_data).
-It requires this unusual value to ensure that it doesn't get enabled accidentally.
+It requires this unusual value to ensure that it doesn't get triggered accidentally.

 ##### hdmi_edid_file
 Setting this to 1, will cause the GPU to read EDID data from the `edid.dat` file (located in the boot partition) instead of from the monitor.
 More information [here](http://www.raspberrypi.org/phpBB3/viewtopic.php?p=173430#p173430).